MiladAlshomary/latent-space-interpretation-for-stylistic-analysis/README.md

 - The default clustering method used is DBSCAN with cosine dissimilarity as the metric.
 - Points of Interest (POIs) are identified by iterating through a range of $\epsilon$ values for DBSCAN and selecting the value where the performance gain is minimal across all metrics (EER, AP, NDCG).
 The default range is 0.01 to 2 with a step size of 0.01.
 - Using a train and test dataset that is too small may result in degenerate clustering outcomes due to the nature of DBSCAN.

+### Generating style explanations for documents
+- Generate explanations for the style of documents